RiccardoMearini/UrmaDealGenie/docs/UrmaBotSettings.md

 - Start with a low TP% like 1.5% or 2% just so you can see profits coming in.
 - After you get comfortable with low TP%, consider higher TP% like 3%.<br/>
   Higher TP% takes longer to close deals, but the evidence suggests it returns more profit over time (see WillieB's spreadsheet)
-- Consider manually increasing the TP% on a deal when the SOs fill, like 4% on SO4, 5% on SO5, etc. 		Urma Deal Genie automates this TP% increase
+- Consider manually increasing the TP% on a deal when the SOs fill, like 4% on SO4, 5% on SO5, etc.</br>Urma Deal Genie automates this TP% increase so you can start your deal at 1, 1.5, 2% etc and then have [Urma Deal Genie](/README.md) increase it automatically with each SO.
 - Consider 2 or more max active safety trade count (MASTC) to ensure safety orders fill in fast downward movement.
 Only really needed on the first 4 SOs, so could set a deal's MASTC back to 1 once you hit SO 4.
   - **Caution** - an MASTC larger than 1 should only be used when fully funded.
 Otherwise funds are locked in large volume SOs 5 6 and 7 which can cause lower SOs in newer deals to fail, which will mess up those deals.
 - Consider increasing TP% when a deal goes more than 3 safety orders on these lite bot settings to increase payout on deal close<br/>